 Residence Halls are locked 24/7.
 Each residence hall has access control systems in place to allow students to visits other residents.
 At midnight, access to any hall is limited to the residents of that hall.
 We recommend that students leave their personal doors locked at all times when they are not on their floor.

 Phone service is provided through the LeTourneau University Office of Information Technology.
-The cost of local and on-campus telephone service is included in housing fees.
-Long distance calls must be made through a third-party providers via a calling card or other similar means.
+The cost of on-campus, local, and domestic long-distance telephone service is included in housing fees.
+International calls must be made through a third-party providers via a calling card or other similar means.

 In general, no. For further info, check out the IT Website on File Sharing.

-Upper division students who meet the following requirements are invited to apply for a position in apartment housing: a minimum total of 60 credit hours, a minimum cumulative GPA of 2.5, and no chapel or disciplinary probation during the previous two semesters.
+Upper division students who meet the following requirements are invited to apply for a position in apartment housing: a minimum total of 60 credit hours, a minimum cumulative GPA of 2.5, and no disciplinary probation during the previous two semesters.